 1. Length of ownership

-How long have you owned the prop perty?
-19 years
+How long have you owned the property?
+14 2

-2. Council tax
+2. Council tax Council tax

-Which Council Tax band is your pro operty in?
-(Please tick one) □ E □ F ⊠ G □ H
+Which Council Tax band is your property in? ( Which Council Tax band is your property in?
+(Please tick one)

 3. Parking

-What are the arrangements for parking at your property?
-(Please tick all that apply)
+What are the arrangements for parking at you (Please tick all that apply) r property?

 • Garage

-Allocated parking space
+• Allocated parking space

-• Driveway \boxtimes
+• Driveway

 Shared parking

-On street
+• On street

-Resident permit
+• Resident permit

 Metered parking

-• Other (please specify):
+Other (please specify):

 4. Conservation area

-Is your property in a designated Co special architectural or historical in appearance of which it is desirable ☐ Yes ⊠ No ☐ Don't know
+Is your property in a designated Conservation special architectural or historical interest, the appearance of which it is desirable to preserve character or

-1 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ⊠ No 6.
-Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ⊠ Yes □ No If you have answered yes, please describe below the changes which you have made: Added an extension, with a untility room added 2 bathrooms, Removed a wall in kitchen to enlarge, added a patio door from the kitchen, changed a window to a door, made a dressing room (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ⊠ Yes □ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? □ Yes ⊠ No 6.
+Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ⊠ Yes □ No If you have answered yes, please describe below the changes which you have made: Single Storey rear extension completed in 2015 (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ⊠ Yes □ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property? ⊠ Yes □ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? □ Yes ⊠ No (ii) Did this work involve any changes to the window or door openings? ⊠ Yes □ No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): In May 2005: added kitchen patio doors, replaced a kitchen wir door, change a door to a window ndow with a Please give any guarantees which you received for this work to your so agent. olicitor or estate
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ⊠ Yes □ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ⊠ Yes □ No (ii) Did this work involve any changes to the window or door openings? □ Yes ⊠ No (iii) Please describe the changes made to the windows doors, or pation approximate dates when the work was completed): doors (with Windows replaced circa 20 years ago.
+New windows are timber framed l double glazed.
+Please give any guarantees which you received for this work to your so agent. olicitor or estate